 There are two types of CHF.
-Left-sided CHF is more common, which occurs when the left ventricle is unable to pump the blood out of the body.
-Right-sided CHF is less common than the left-sided CHF, characterized by a difficulty of the right ventricle to pump the blood into the lungs.
-The signs and symptoms of CHF will also depend from the type of CHF.
-Left-sided CHF is characterized by a fluid build-up in the lungs, while right-sided CHF is characterized by a fluid build-up in the lower extremities, abdomen and other vital organs of the body.
+Left-sided CHF is more common and occurs when the left ventricle is unable to pump the blood out of the body.
+Right-sided CHF is less common than left-sided CHF, characterized by a difficulty of the right ventricle to pump blood into the lungs.
+The signs and symptoms of CHF will also depend on the type of CHF.
+Left-sided CHF is characterized by a fluid build-up in the lungs, while right-sided CHF is characterized by a fluid build-up in the lower extremities, abdomen, and other vital organs of the body.

 The most common causes of CHF include:

 - High blood pressure

 - Valve conditions

 - Coronary artery disease

 - Severe allergic reaction